Ares-Developers/Ares-docs/new/superweapons/general.rst

   is removed and added again, the super weapon will appear with the cameo charge already partially progressed instead of restarting to charge.
 Defaults to :value:`no`.

+  .. note:: Virtual charge is not supported on :tag:`UseChargeDrain=yes` super
+    weapons.

 .. versionadded:: 3.0